yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2021/index.md

 One important example is [UltimateModManager](https://github.com/ultimate-research/UltimateModManager), or UMM for short, which refuses to work on yuzu for now.

 To counter this, [ogniK](https://github.com/ogniK5377) allowed homebrews running in yuzu the [creation of subdirectories](https://github.com/yuzu-emu/yuzu/pull/6974), resulting in UMM managing to at least start.
+A temporary solution until our much needed filesystem rewrite is finished.
-And [Morph](https://github.com/Morph1984) did a [partial implementation of the `GetFileTimeStampRaw` service,](https://github.com/yuzu-emu/yuzu/pull/7010) removing several warnings.
+Plus [Morph](https://github.com/Morph1984) did a [partial implementation of the `GetFileTimeStampRaw` function,](https://github.com/yuzu-emu/yuzu/pull/7010) removing several warnings.

 This isn’t enough to allow full UMM compatibility, but we’re getting there.